kirankumar-s/ITIS-6177-FinalProject/README.md

 # Setup in Local

+1. Create [Azure language resource](https://azure.microsoft.com/en-us/products/cognitive-services/language-service/#overview) and copy the Key and Endpoint
+2. Set the Key and Endpoint to the enviroment variables with variable names as _LANGUAGE_KEY_ and _LANGUAGE_ENDPOINT_
-1. Make sure you have installed node, if not download and install the latest version of node
+3. Make sure you have installed node, if not download and install the latest version of node
-2. Clone the repository to local machine
+4. Clone the repository to local machine
-3. Open terminal and run the command "npm i"
+5. Open terminal and run the command "npm i"
-4. To run the server locally use following command "node app.js"
+6. To run the server locally use following command "node app.js"
-5. Test the server with the following endpoint "http://localhost:5000/"
+7. Test the server with the following endpoint "http://localhost:5000/"
-6. To test the API, send the post request to the following endpoint "http://localhost:5000/api/v1/sentiments/" with the payload containing the text to do sentimental analysis.
+8. To test the API, send the post request to the following endpoint "http://localhost:5000/api/v1/sentiments/" with the payload containing the text to do sentimental analysis.
-7. For swagger docs, use the following endpoint "http://localhost:5000/docs"
+9. For swagger docs, use the following endpoint "http://localhost:5000/docs"

 # Usage: